Schreier coset graph: Description

 The book "Categories and Groupoids" listed below relates this to the theory of covering morphisms of groupoids.
-A subgroup H of a group G determines a covering morphism of groupoids $p: K \rightarrow G$ and if X is a generating set for G then its inverse image under p is the Schreier graph of (G, X).
+A subgroup H of a group G determines a covering morphism of groupoids $p: K \rightarrow G$ and if S is a generating set for G then its inverse image under p is the Schreier graph of (G, S).

 Applications

 The graph is useful to understand coset enumeration and the Todd–Coxeter algorithm.